BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/landing-page.md

 When a user generates and [funds]({{ '/guide/daily-spending-wallet/funding/' | relative_url }}) a new daily spending wallet, they will then need to create a backup of their wallet in order to ensure their bitcoin are not lost.

-Two main types of information need to be backed up: the user's wallet recovery data and their Lightning channel state.
+Three main types of information need to be backed up: the user's wallet recovery data, their Lightning channel state, and any other user metadata.
 While the wallet recovery data may be used to restore the wallet using another wallet application, the channel state is typically only restorable within the same application.
+Similarly, most user metadata can only be restored within the wallet in which it was created since there is not an industry-standard format for such data.

 {% include picture.html
    image = "/assets/images/guide/daily-spending-wallet/backup-and-recovery/wallet-backup.png"